|

 Children are working together to play a game.

-Examples of activities within the developmental stages of play are:
+Examples of activities within the

-solitary play: a child playing with blocks alone in a corner.
+solitary play: a child playing with blocks alone in a corner. parallel

-parallel play: two or more children playing with blocks near each other but not talking with each other.
+play: two or more children playing with blocks near each other but not talking with each other. associative play: two or more children playing with blocks building the same thing, talking with each other but

-cooperative play: two or more children are playing with blocks building the same thing, talking with each other and working together to create something.
+the same thing, talking with each other and working together to create something.